cspengl/conmake/README.md

 ...
 How does this work?

 What **conmake** basically does is to spin up a workstation in form of a container based on the definition in the given Conmakefile.
-For every workstation there is defined

-  - a base image
-  - a preparation script for initializing the station

-After a build step is triggered conmake looks for an existing workstation image and then runs the initialization script against this.
-Otherwise it spins up a new workstation from the given base image and runs the preparation script.
-After that the workstation gets saved to be reused the next time it is used.
-This saves a lot of time especially when you have many dependencies which have to be installed.
-If the station is reused they are installed already.
+This can either be a workstation defined in the workstation section of the conmakefile or a reference to an docker image.

 An example project can be found inside the be found in the [example directory](examples/testapp).

 #### Terms

 - **Conmakefile**
-  A **Conmakefile** defines **Steps** as targets to be executed and **Workstations** to be used by steps when they are triggered.
+  A **Conmakefile** mainly defines **Steps** as targets to be executed and **Workstations** to be used by steps when they are triggered.

 - **Workstation**
-  A **Workstation** defines an environment for a **Step**.
-It is basically constructed by a base image and a initialization script.
-To prepare a station to be used by a **Step** it has to be initialized.
-To initialize a station the base image is taken and a container gets created from this image.
-Then the script gets executed on this temporary container.
-After that this container gets committed as a new image.
-This image can then be used by a **Step**.
+  A **Workstation** defines an environment for executing a **Step**

 - **Step**
   A **Step** describes the things you want to do with your source code.
-Therefore a **Step** is constructed by a workstation to be used and a script to be runned on that workstation.

-#### Agents

-Conmake is designed to work with different '**Agents**'.
-A agent offers the basic functions to operate with stations (Initialize, Delete, etc.) and to perform steps on these stations.

-> Currently there is just the 'docker agent' implemented which talks to the docker daemon to provision the stations as docker images.
-This gives you additionally the possibility to work with the stations via the docker-cli.

-Get more information about supported agents and how to configure them [here](docs/agents)

 ## Installation

+Currently conmake just runs on top of the docker deamon.
+To use conmake you need a working [docker](https://www.docker.com/) environment.

 Since there is actually no release of conmake you have to compile it from source.
-Required for this is a working go environment and [godep](https://godoc.org/github.com/tools/godep).
+Required for this is a working go environment.

   1. Get the repository with:
       ```bash